Kirby Hill C of E Primary School

 Much of the programme of study is taught through English lessons and guided reading sessions.
 There is time set aside for independent reading and Accelerated Reader, listening to whole class stories and research linked to other subjects.

 Reading is a skill which underpins a child’s ability to access the wider curriculum and allows them to broaden their vocabulary and develop vivid imaginations.
-To ensure that pupils at Kirby Hill are given the best chance to succeed, we ensure that pupils are given daily reading opportunities that build skills in fluency and comprehension (DERIC) and additional reading for pleasure time.
+To ensure that pupils at Kirby Hill are given the best chance to succeed, we ensure that pupils are given daily reading opportunities that build skills in fluency and comprehension (VIPERS) and additional reading for pleasure time.

 Phonics: Read Write Inc.